 3. Three (3) letters of recommendation are required.
 One (1) letter may be from a non-academic reference who can address the applicant's academic skills. **You will be asked to provide the names and email addresses of your three recommendations as part of the online application process.
 Your recommenders will then be contacted and asked to fill out the recommendation online.
 The content of the letter is at your referee's discretion.**

 4. International transcripts with degree statement, Upload PDF or Word formatted (jpeg pasted into a word document) versions of transcripts from all institutions you attained a baccalaureate or higher degree as part of the on-line application.
 If you are currently working toward your baccalaureate degree, you should upload transcripts from the institution that will award the degree.
 If you are offered admission it will be made contingent upon receiving an official transcript from all institutions in which you received a baccalaureate, or higher, degree.
 You do not need to request transcripts to be sent at this time if you have successfully uploaded a digital copy of an official or unofficial copy.

-5. GRE scores.
+5. TOEFL scores.
 Use 4854 as the "institution code" and you do not need a department code.

 You will submit application materials to the Graduate School via the electronic application system.

 Students are admitted for Fall Quarter only.
 The application deadline is December 1.
 Due to the potential for delays at a variety of stages of the application process, it is strongly recommended that international students submit applications by November 1st.
 Applications received after this date, but by the December 1 due date, will be processed as soon as possible.
 The faculty may not review application material that arrives after the December 1 deadline.

 Applicants will be notified of the decision of the faculty in March/early April.

 Up to date application instructions can be found at the UW Graduate School's Understanding the Application Process.